iwensu0313/cv/README.txt

 Steps to updating your website

 1. Set working directory the location of blogdown_source repository in C:/Iwen/github by opening up `blogdown_source` project in RStudio.
+Run 'library(blogdown)'.

 2. Make your updates in the `blogdown_source` repo:
 - Navigate to files locally